-This methodology addresses project activities where fresh waste (i.e. the organic matter present in new domestic, and commercial waste/municipal solid waste), originally intended for landfilling, is treated either through composting, gasification, anaerobic digestion, RDF processing/thermal treatment without incineration.
-The project activity avoids methane emissions by diverting organic waste from disposal at a landfill, where methane emissions are caused by anaerobic processes, and by displacing electricity/ onsite thermal energy through the utilization of biogas, syngas captured, RDF/stabilized biomass produced from the waste.
+This methodology addresses project activities where fresh waste (i.e. the organic matter present in new domestic, and commercial waste/municipal solid waste), originally intended for landfilling, is treated either through one or a combination of the following process: composting, gasification, anaerobic digestion, RDF processing/thermal treatment without incineration, and incineration.
+The project activity avoids methane emissions by diverting organic waste from disposal at a landfill, where methane emissions are caused by anaerobic processes, and by displacing electricity/ thermal energy through the utilization of biogas, syngas captured, RDF/stabilized biomass produced from the waste, combustion heat generated in the incineration process.
 By treating the fresh waste through alternative treatment options these methane emissions are avoided from the landfill.
 The GHGs involved in the baseline and project activity are $CO_2$ , $CH_4$ and $N_2O$ .